Signs Your Basement Sump Pump Is Not Working

 Overflow events often damage:

-- Stored belongings
+- Stored belongings and cardboard boxes

-- Finished flooring
+- Finished flooring and base materials

 - Wood framing near floor level

-- Electrical outlets near the floor
+- Electrical outlets or cords near the floor

 When This Sign Requires Immediate Attention